Meandmybadself/bryant-controller/README.md

 ## Progress

-* Currently logging into dashboard.
+* 09-12-16: Currently logging into dashboard.
-* Working through OAuth 1.0 flow by process of reverse-engineering Flash component.
+* 11-28-16: OAuth signature working
+* In progress: reverse engineering the POST XML calls that set temperature

 ## Caveats